BILINGUAL CAPITAL REGION/CITY

 Train station: Bruxelles-Central (Brussel-Centraal) for main sights + Bruxelles-Midi (Brussel-Zuid) for high-speed Eurostar or Thalys—direct routes to London, Paris, and Amsterdam—both stations are connected to Metro

-- Eurostar — the high-speed train connects Brussels to London in around 3 hrs
+- Eurostar — high-speed train connects Brussels to London in around 3 hrs; reservations are required

-- Thalys — another high-speed train option, takes under 1 1/2 hours to travel between Brussels and Paris
+- Thalys — high-speed train option, takes under 1-1/2 hours to travel between Brussels and Paris; reservations are required

 - Rail Europe is a great source for making necessary train reservations—find more travel information at Northwestern Europe